Whangaparāoa College

 Other

-• Socks should be plain black above the ankle.
+• Socks should be plain black ankle socks (eg no "invisible" or knee high socks).
 Black opaque or flesh coloured stockings only can be worn.

 • Learners are free to wear jewellery of their choosing as long as it is not deemed, by the school, to be a health and safety risk.
 There are no restrictions on learner’s hairstyles or hair colour.